ajohnson5/DF-Capstone-Greek-Letter-Classification/README.md

 This repository consists of the project notebook and presentation.

 As mentioned above, the dataset used in this project can be located using the paper: 'Thoma, Martin.
 "The hasyv2 dataset." arXiv preprint arXiv:1701.08380 (2017)'.
-The file is a tar.bz file and I have left code at the top of the workbook that will extract the files for you.
+The file is a tar.bz2 file and I have left code at the top of the workbook that will extract the files for you.